Unsupervised Dense Information Retrieval with Contrastive Learning: Method

 \paragraph{Negative pairs across batches.} An alternative approach is to store representations from previous batches in a queue and use them as negative examples in the loss~\citep{wu2018unsupervised}.
-This allows for smaller batch size but slightly changes the loss by making it asymmetric between ``queries'' (one of the view generated from the elements of the current batch), and ``keys'' (the other generated views, as well as the elements stored in the queue).
+This allows for smaller batch size but slightly changes the loss by making it asymmetric between ``queries'' (one of the view generated from the elements of the current batch), and ``keys'' (the elements stored in the queue).
 Gradient is only backpropagated through the ``queries'', and the representation of the ``keys'' are considered as fixed.
 In practice, the features stored in the queue from previous batches comes form previous iterations of the network.
 This leads to a drop of performance when the network rapidly changes during training.
 Instead, \citet{he2020momentum} proposed to generate representations of keys from a second network that is updated more slowly.
 This approach, called MoCo, considers two networks: one for the keys, parametrized by $\theta_k$, and one of the query, parametrized by $\theta_q$.
-The parameters of the query network are updated with backpropagation and stochastic gradient descent, like in SimCLR, while the parameters of the key network, or Momentum encoder, is updated from the parameters of the query network by using a exponential moving average:
+The parameters of the query network are updated with backpropagation and stochastic gradient descent, similarly to when using in-batch negatives, while the parameters of the key network, or Momentum encoder, is updated from the parameters of the query network by using a exponential moving average:

 where $m$ is the momentum parameter that takes its value in $[0, 1]$.